skipoleschris/xsbt-cucumber-plugin/README.markdown

 Requests for features can be posted to the issues list or emailed to the author.

 ## Release History ##

+### 0.7.1 ###

+Fix for issue #15.
+The templemore repository is now added as a resolver to the project when the plugin is added.
+Fix for issue #14.
+It is now possible to run cucumber within the IntegrationTest config.

 ### 0.7.0 ###